tflearydev/StartupRocket/README.md

 # StartupRocket

-Application for startups that don't have access to funding, and for investors looking for startups to invest in.
+Here is a quick pplication that allows startups that dont have normal access to funding, to connect with investors who are looking to invest in these type of companies.
+Simple build where you can create startup profiles, add members, and create investors profiles.
+React Component based application with some advanced onmouseout forms, and bootstrap and react styled components styling for example.

 ## Technologies Used: